laravel-ja/ja-docs-8.x/original-en/blade.md

 <a name="the-once-directive"></a>
 ### The `@once` Directive

 The `@once` directive allows you to define a portion of the template that will only be evaluate once per rendering cycle.
 This may be useful for pushing a given piece of JavaScript into the page's header using [stacks](#stacks).
-For example, if you are rendering a given [component](#components) within a loop, you may wish to only push the JavaScript to the header the the first time the component is rendered:
+For example, if you are rendering a given [component](#components) within a loop, you may wish to only push the JavaScript to the header the first time the component is rendered:

     @once
         @push('scripts')